Applications for 2019: Open 1 March 2018 – Close 31 July 2018

 - A non-refundable administration fee is payable within 6 weeks of an elective attachment being accepted, and receipt of the formal confirmation letter sent by the Overseas Elective Co-ordinator

-- The Administration fee for all Overseas Electives is NZ$1250, including GST
+- The Administration fee for all Overseas Electives is NZ$1250, including GST (This is under review and may increase)

 - Funds are not available to support elective attachments.
 The cost of travel and accommodation is borne by the elective student.
 No salary is available.
 Research funding is not usually available